-Twelve Foot Ninja is a small collection of vastly creative musicians.
-They hold a highly electric and inspirational place in my heart.
+Twelve Foot Ninja is a small collection of vastly creative musicians, who hold such an electric place in my heart.
 Their new and highly anticipated album, Outlier, was released late last month and I have been in a state of vivid mental cataclysm ever since.

 DISCLAIMER: Oh my golly goodness, disclaimer!
 I get very passionate in this one.
 So, please, I beg you, be mindful of adult language.
 If you are not at a stage where you can receive this, I implore you to skip this one.